 It takes more than a beautiful web design to impress readers and search engines.
-If you want to improve your search rankings and achieve those all-important conversions, it’ll take a good website structure.
-Here we’ve shared why menu hierarchy is so important for reader usability, engagement and SEO.
+If you want to improve your search rankings and achieve those all-important conversions, it’ll also take a good website structure.
+Keep reading to learn about the importance of menu hierarchy for usability, engagement and SEO.

 How your menu hierarchy affects usability and engagement